sudo-suadKF/SentinelStack-Gatus/README.md

 This is done because later ECS will pull the image from ECR to run the app.
 First a private repository is created in ECR and then the image is pushed by following commands:

-aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin 541064517911.dkr.ecr.eu-west-2.amazonaws.com (logged in to the repository in ECR) docker build -t gatus-ecs-project . docker tag gatus-ecs-project:latest 541064517911.dkr.ecr.eu-west-2.amazonaws.com/gatus-ecs-project:v1 (tagged with v1) docker push 541064517911.dkr.ecr.eu-west-2.amazonaws.com/gatus-ecs-project:v1 (pushed to ECR)
+aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin "aws account id".dkr.ecr.eu-west-2.amazonaws.com (logged in to the repository in ECR) docker build -t gatus-ecs-project . docker tag gatus-ecs-project:latest "aws account id".dkr.ecr.eu-west-2.amazonaws.com/gatus-ecs-project:v1 (tagged with v1) docker push "aws account id".dkr.ecr.eu-west-2.amazonaws.com/gatus-ecs-project:v1 (pushed to ECR)

 4. AWS Infrastructure

 Firstly, built the infrastructure in AWS with ClickOps.
+My infrastrucutre includes:
+- a VPC with 3 AZs and a public and private subnet in each AZ.
+- an internet gateway that inbounds internet traffic
+- a regional nat gateway that outbounds traffic from the infrastructure.
+- a multi AZ ALB, in every AZs/public subnet, collecting the inbound traffic HTTP and HTTPS from internet gateway, redirects the HTTP to HTTPS.
+- an ecs service and cluster with Fargate, across all private subnets/AZs, receiving traffic from ALB, running a task in each private subnet and fetching the docker image from ECR.
+- an ECR repository with the docker image stored.
+- a CloudWatch log group for receiving live logs from the ECS service
+- a SSL certificate for HTTPS to the ALB's domain tm.sudosuad.co.uk
+- a route53 record for the domain tm.sudosuad.co.uk.
+- two security groups, one for ALB and one for ECS
+- a target group that targets the ecs tasks and guides the traffic from alb to the tasks.
+- two listeners, one for HTTP and one for HTTPS.
+- an iam role for ecs task execution role which allows the tasks to execute...

 5. Terraform

-I teared down the whole clickops infrastructure and then built it in Terraform with following stuff included:
+Teared down the whole clickops infrastructure and then built it in Terraform with following stuff included:

-Terraform
-- Add .terraform.lock.hcl to .gitignore.
-Done
-- Move provider configuration into a separate provider.tf file.
-Done
-- Reference values dynamically using data blocks (for Route 53 or Cloudflare IDs).
-Done
-- Automate ACM certificate creation using a module or script.
-Done
-- Add an HTTP → HTTPS redirect on the load balancer.
-Done
-- Use an S3 backend with native state locking (DynamoDB optional).
-Done
-- Create modules for VPC, ACM, ALB, ECS and Security Groups.
-Done
+- a provider configuration with s3 backend, a s3 bucket for storing the terraform state file and a dynamoDB state locking
+- the whole infrastructure modularised in each modules, ALB, VPC, ACM.
+ECR, ECS, IAM, Route53 and SG
-- Avoid hard-coded values — everything should be variable-driven and defined in .tfvars.
-Done
+- all hard-coded values variablised and defined in root variable.tf file
-- Keep the code DRY and maintain consistent naming and tagging.
-Done
+- the code was kept DRY with consistent naming and tagging.

-Minimum Resources
-VPC with public subnets Done
-ECS cluster + Fargate service Done
-ECR repository Done
-ALB + listener + target Group Done
-ACM certificate Done
-Route53 record for tm.<your-domain> Done
+6. CI/CD pipelines

+Created 4 pipelines for each purpose:

+- One pipeline for building and pushing the docker image to ECR with Trivy scanner that checks the for any vulnerabilities in the docker image.
+Since the image is built with scratch and is basically distroless, there were no vulnerabilities.

+- One pipeline for Terraform linting, running init, fmt, validate and plan commands.
+Checkov action is included right before running the plan to check for any security issues.

+- One pipeline for Terraform apply, running apply command to build the infrastructure in AWS.
+Checkov action is included  right before running the apply to check for any security issues.

+- One pipeline for Terraform destroy, running destroy command to destroy the infrastructure in AWS.

+All the pipelines above are:
+- built with workflow dispatch that asks the user to type in 'yes' to run the pipelines.
+- configured with a safety check before checking the code to see if the user has typed 'yes' to continue, otherwise if something else is typed then the code will stop and exit.
+- configured with OIDC to connect to AWS by creating a new identity provider and an IAM role in AWS manually and linking the policy to this repository and main branch.

+7. Security and Networking implementation
+- ECS tasks running within private subnets.
+- A regional NAT Gateway to allow ECS outbound traffic.
+- Restrict security groups (ALB allows ports 80/443; ECS accepts traffic only from the ALB security group).
+- Enabled HTTPS by default.
-IAM roles/policies for ECS tasks Done
+- Used IAM roles with least-privilege access for ECS and pipelines.
-Security groups, SSM parameters if needed.
-Done

-Bonus
-Use S3 backend + DynamoDB locking Done
+- Incorporated security scanning tools such as Trivy and Checkov.

+8. Repository infrastructure